 - 24. Information for considering whether or not to release incremental entry capacity will be based on indications of Users' demand for entry capacity as revealed by the relevant process described in Uniform Network Code. - 25.
 In accordance with the Uniform Network Code requirements Users will be invited to indicate, for each of a set of prices, the quantity of entry capacity they wish to acquire (if any) at each ASEP, in each available period.
 These prices will be published in National Grid's Statement of the Gas Transmission Transportation Charges.
 The pricing methodology used to generate these prices is included in Chapter 3, and forms part of this methodology. - 26.
-The pricing methodology establishes the prices per unit of capacity which are the minimum National Grid would expect to receive, over a sustained period and for all capacity made available, in order to justify releasing incremental entry capacity at any given ASEP. - 27.
-The P0 price is that price at which National Grid would release, in response to valid bids, up to the available quantity of obligated entry capacity all bids will be accepted so long as the available quantity is not exhausted.
+The pricing methodology establishes the prices per unit of capacity which are the minimum National Grid would expect to receive, over a sustained period and for all capacity made available, in order to justify releasing incremental obligated entry capacity at any given ASEP. - 27.
+The P0 price is that price at which National Grid would release, in response to valid bids, up to the available quantity of non-incremental obligated entry capacity all bids will be accepted so long as the available quantity is not exhausted.
 This minimum available quantity will be calculated and published in accordance with the Licence conditions. - 28.
-The incremental prices for each $(P_1 \text{ to } P{20})$ are based on the long run incremental cost of providing additional entry capacity above the obligated capacity level at each ASEP. - 29.
+The incremental prices for each step of incremental entry capacity (P1 to P20) are based on the long run incremental cost of providing additional entry capacity above the prevailing obligated entry capacity level at each ASEP. - 29.
 As described in Chapter 3, incremental prices have been calculated for each price step by estimating the investment cost associated with physically providing each level of incremental entry capacity, annuitising the cost, and adding this value to the P0 price.
 This approach produces price steps whereby the change in National Grid's income from bidders, assuming all of the available quantity is sold at the incremental price step is equal to the estimated cost of providing incremental capacity over the period in question.

-Estimated Project Costs
+Estimated Project Costs Value

-- 30. For the purposes of determining the required commitment from bidders that would normally trigger the release of incremental capacity, should auction bids satisfy the test given in paragraph 36, an estimated project cost will be calculated for each incremental capacity level from the final incremental step prices as detailed in Appendix 1. - 31.
-The methodology for proposing that obligated incremental entry capacity should be released (described below) compares the strength of market signals for the incremental capacity against the estimated project cost for providing the incremental capacity.
+- 36. So.
+For the purposes of determining the required commitment from bidders that would normally trigger the release of incremental entry capacity, should auction bids satisfy the test given in paragraph 36,43, an estimated project costvalue will be calculated for each incremental entry capacity level from the final incremental step prices as detailed in Appendix 1. - 31.
+The methodology for proposing that obligated incremental obligated entry capacity should be released (described below) compares the strength of market signals for the incremental entry capacity against the estimated project costvalue for providing the incremental entry capacity.